Field Study Experiences

 Make a difference, have fun, and explore the Arboretum.
 Become a Field Study Guide and lead small groups of students from Boston Public Schools in outdoor explorations of plants and the natural world.

-We are now recruiting for Fall 2019.
-Please complete and submit a volunteer application.
+For more information, please complete and submit a volunteer application.
 We look forward to speaking with you about volunteering!

 To learn more or to ask questions, please call Nancy Sableski, Manager of Children’s Education, at 617.384.5239 or by email.